-Article (1) Every business communities must comply with the determination of Goods and / or Services are defined as the Goods and / or Services are restricte Commercialized as referred to in Article 35 paragraph (2).
+Autiala (1) Every business communities must comply with the determination of Goods and Article 37 / or Services are defined as the Goods and / or Services are restricted Commercialized as referred to in Article 35 paragraph (2).
 (2) Every business performers who violate the provisions of the determination of goods and / or services referred to in subsection (1) subject to administrative sanctions in the form of revocation of licenses in the field of trade.
-Article (1) The Government set a prohibition or restriction on Trade in Goods and / or Commercialized as referred to in Article 35 paragraph (2).
-(2) Every business performers who violate the provisions of the determination of goods and / or services referred to in subsection (1) subject to administrative sanctions in the form of revocation of licenses in the field of trade.
-(2) Every business performers who violate the provisions of the determination of goods and / or services referred to in subsection (1) subject to administrative sanctions in the form of revocation of licenses in the field of trade. goods and / or services referred to in subsection (1) subject to administrativ sanctions in the form of revocation of licenses in the field of trade. sanctions in the form of revocation of licenses in the field of trade.
-Article (1) The Covernment set a prohibition or restriction on Trade in Coods and / or Services to the national interest by reason of: a. protecting economic sovereignty; b. protect national security; c. protect public morals and culture; d. protect the health and safety of humans, animals, fish, plants, and the environment; e. protect natural resources use excessive for the production and consumption; f. protect the balance of payments and / or trade balance; g. implementing legislation; and / or h. particular consideration in accordance with the duties of the Government.
+Article (1) The Government set a prohibition or restriction on Trade in Goods and / or 35 Services to the national interest by reason of: a. protecting economic sovereignty; b. protect national security; c. protect public morals and culture; d. protect the health and safety of humans, animals, fish, plants, and the environment; e. protect natural resources use excessive for the production and consumption; f. protect the balance of payments and / or trade balance; g. implementing legislation; and / or h. particular consideration in accordance with the duties of the Government.
 (2) Goods and / or Services which are prohibited or restricted Commercialized as referred to in paragraph (1) shall be determined by Presidential Decree.
-Article Export and Import Licensing (1) For the activities of the Export and Import, Exporter and Importer requires th Minister to have the permissions that can be approval, registration, confirmation and / or recognition.
-(2) requires the Minister of Exporters and Importers to have a permit referred to i paragraph (1) to conduct temporary export and temporary import.
+Article Export and Import Licensing 49 (1) For the activities of the Export and Import, Exporter and Importer requires the Minister to have the permissions that can be approval, registration, confirmation, and / or recognition.
+(2) requires the Minister of Exporters and Importers to have a permit referred to in paragraph (1) to conduct temporary export and temporary import.
 (3) The Minister may delegate or delegate the administration of licenses referred to in paragraph (1) to local governments or specific technical institutions.
 (4) In order to improve national competitiveness Minister may propose additional waivers or imposition of import duties on imported goods temporarily.
-(5) Further provisions on licensing referred to in paragraph (1) and paragraph (2) in regulated by the Minister Article (1) Exporters are subject to administrative sanctions as referred to in Article 5 paragraph (4) of the export goods controlled by the state in accordance with the provisions of the legislation.
-(2) Importers are subject to administrative sanctions as referred to in Article 5 paragraph (5) of the import goods shall be re-exported, destroyed by the importe or otherwise determined by the Minister.
+(5) Further provisions on licensing referred to in paragraph (1) and paragraph (2) is regulated by the Minister Article (1) Exporters are subject to administrative sanctions as referred to in Article 52 53 paragraph (4) of the export goods controlled by the state in accordance with the provisions of the legislation.
+(2) Importers are subject to administrative sanctions as referred to in Article 52 paragraph (5) of the import goods shall be re-exported, destroyed by the importer, or otherwise determined by the Minister.
 C. Law of the Republic of Indonesia Number 18 of 2012 on food Article 1.
-(1) Any Person involved in the Food chain is obligated to control Food risk whether it is originated from materials, equipment, production facilities or from individuals so that Food Safety is guaranteed.
+(1) Any Person involved in the Food chain is obligated to control Food risk, 71 whether it is originated from materials, equipment, production facilities or from individuals so that Food Safety is guaranteed.
 2. (2) Any Person implementing activity or process of Food production, storage, transport and/or distribution is obligated: 1. to meet the Sanitation Requirements; and